grmble/thunderbuns/tcql4/README.md

 Right now it can

-* Issue statements without bind variables
+* Execute CQL queries with positional bind variables
-* Decode the results ... almost, sometimes
+* Decode the results

-It can't
+It can't yet

+* prepare statements
+* batch statements
+* use named bind variables
 * use options like compression codes
 * use password protected connections

-* use bind variables
-* prepare statements
-* batch statements
+The above list is roughly in order of personal priority.
+Also it may take a while - the plan is to do some dogfooding with the current api before tackling these features.